A Guide To Parking Access Control Systems3 min readReading Time: 3 minutes

-Access control systems help manage a parking facility by tracking the influx and efflux of vehicles.
+Access control systems help control parking remotely by tracking the influx and efflux of vehicles.
 These systems manage parking by employing two effective methods – Access control devices and managing and tracking software.

-Access control devices: Access control devices regulate the flow of traffic in a parking lot.
-The most widely used method is gates, which are placed at the entry and exit.
+Access control devices regulate the flow of traffic in a parking lot.
+The most widely used method is the gate, which is placed at the entry and exit.
 After collecting tickets and making payments, the automobile enters and exits respectively.

 Once inside the lot, directing the cars to empty parking bays is another essential task carried out by patrolmen.
 Modern parking lots have electric signs indicating the number and location of free parking spots.
 Tracking free spots becomes easy by issuing unique tickets.

-Advantages of automation: Incorporating automated machines to your parking lot offers many benefits–
+Incorporating automated machines to your parking lot offers many benefits–

 - Decreases revenue leakage – By installing machines, facility owners can avoid thefts by employees and mishaps due to lack of attention.